codeclock/dash/doc/build-osx.md

 1. Clone the GitHub tree to get the source code and go into the directory.

         git clone https://github.com/codeclock/sc.git
-        cd dash
+        cd sc

 2. Build Suppo Core:
-    This will configure and build the headless dash binaries as well as the gui (if Qt is found).
+    This will configure and build the headless suppo binaries as well as the gui (if Qt is found).
     You can disable the gui build by passing `--without-gui` to configure.

         ./autogen.sh